SadYuyuko/Search-Engine-Result-Hider/README.en.md

 3. Sync configuration takes effect after refreshing the page.

 ### 1.4 Notes:
 1. Subscriptions update once per day.
-Only remote `.txt` or `.yaml` file links are supported, with a maximum of 3 subscriptions.
+Only remote `.txt` or `.yaml` file links are supported.
 Subscription rules are applied after local rules.
-Due to the limited performance budget of user scripts, the total number of rules should not exceed 20,000 to avoid performance issues on mobile devices.
+Due to the limited performance budget of user scripts, the total number of rules should not exceed 30,000 to avoid performance issues on mobile devices.
 2. `##` DOM syntax rules are not supported.
 Such rules will be automatically removed when imported via subscription.

 ## Rule Description